top of page

 A. Spermatocytogenesis (Proliferation Phase)

-• Starts with the spermatogonia, the diploid stem cells located at the periphery of the seminiferous tubules.
+• Spermatogonia, the diploid stem cells located at the periphery of the seminiferous tubules, undergo mitotic divisions.
+This division results in two outcomes:

-• Primary spermatocytes are also diploid and move toward the lumen of the tubule as they prepare for the next stage.
+• Primary spermatocytes are diploid cells that move toward the lumen of the tubule, preparing for the next phase of division.

 B. Meiosis (Reduction Division)

-• These secondary spermatocytes quickly enter the second meiotic division (Meiosis II) to produce four spermatids, each still haploid but with a single set of chromosomes.
+• Meiosis II: Secondary spermatocytes rapidly enter the second meiotic division to produce four spermatids, each haploid with a single set of chromosomes.

 C. Spermiogenesis (Maturation Phase)

-• Spermatids, initially round cells, undergo extensive morphological and structural changes to become mature sperm, or spermatozoa.
+• Spermatids undergo extensive morphological changes to become mature spermatozoa.

-• The final step involves the release of mature spermatozoa into the lumen of the seminiferous tubules, a process known as spermiation.
+• The final step in spermatogenesis is spermiation, where mature spermatozoa are released into the lumen of the seminiferous tubules.

 • Once released, the spermatozoa are transported to the epididymis where they undergo further maturation and are stored until ejaculation.